Qredible can put you in touch with a solicitor:

 Costs for shared ownership conveyancing typically include solicitor’s fees, disbursements (such as Land Registry and search fees), and any applicable VAT.
 Many firms offer fixed-fee packages for straightforward cases, often ranging from £750 to £1,500 plus VAT and disbursements.
 An initial consultation—which is frequently free or offered at a reduced rate—can help you assess your situation, estimate the overall expenses, and determine the best approach to secure your shared ownership property.

-5 Solicitors Conveyancing (Area of expertise might be shared ownership)
+5 Solicitors Conveyancing (Area of expertise might be Shared ownership)

 We recommend contacting one of the solicitors listed below, as their area of practice is relevant to your enquiry.